muinmomin/Tip/README.md

 The following **additional** features are implemented:

 - [x] Added slider for finer tip control instead of only choosing from 3 values.
 - [x] Cash total feature.
 If user is paying in cash, they won't be able to pay 27.56, instead they'll just pay 28.00.
 My application also displays this cash value.
+Also, for some values like 59, it's easier to just pay 60.
 - [x] Dismissing keyboard (more info in gif below)
 - [x] Added icon and loading screen backsplash
 - [x] Made UI better by using colors and moving elements around